pytorch/rl/README.md

 or a subset of these.

 One may also desire to install the library locally.
 Three main reasons can motivate this:
-- the nightly/stable release isn't available for one's platform (eg, Windows, nightly for Apple Silicon etc.);
+- the nightly/stable release isn't available for one's platform (eg, Windows 11, nightlies for Apple Silicon etc.);
 - contributing to the code;
 - install torchrl with a previous version of PyTorch (note that this should also be doable via a regular install followed by a downgrade to a previous pytorch version -- but the C++ binaries will not be available.)